sensokame/sensokame-obsidian-knowledge/knowledge_base/Technologies/Version Control/Git/Git.md

 this will clone the remote repo into the current directory, additional parameters can be set like the output path, this can be done with the `-C` parameter followed with a path
 >**NOTE:** git clone will always create a new folder with the repo name in the output path

-### Setting up an additional remote
+### Setting up remotes
-Usually, when first cloning a git repo, a remote by the name ``origin`` is created, we can add other remotes or modify the existing remotes using the ``remote`` sub module of git
+Usually, when first cloning a git repo, a remote by the name ``origin`` is created, we can add other remotes or modify the existing remotes using the ``remote`` command of git

->**NOTE:** i say submodule because git has a collection of  commands, each with its own parameters and arguments, a normal git command execution is as follows `git subcommand args` a more comprehensive list of commands can be found in the [git page](https://git-scm.com/docs/git)
+The most basic remote command is
+>`git remote add name url`

+where we add the name of the new remote and the url